mehrdadrafiee/AxeAI/README.md

 # AxeAI
 A ChatGPT-based VS Code extension that uses `gpt3.5-turbo` model under the hood to optimize your code.

 After installing the extension, open any file in your VS Code editor, press `command+shift+p` and then type/select: `Optimize my code`.
-Please be noted that you need to add `CHATGPT_API_KEY` variable to you `.env` file.
+Please note that you need to add `CHATGPT_API_KEY` variable to your `.env` file.

 **Enjoy!** 🪓